How smaller cosmetics brands are using language to beat big beauty companies.

 A blended strategy: VOTARY

 VOTARY was founded by Charlotte Semler, a successful entrepreneur, and Arabella Preston, a successful make-up artist.
 (Full disclosure: we created the verbal identity of the brand.)
 The brand takes inspiration from Arabella but, rather than focusing on her, it focuses on how her expertise benefits the customer.
-The brand feels like a consultation with her, rather than a gift from her.
+The brand language eels like a consultation with her, rather than a gift from her.

 Votary launched in Autumn 2015 through Liberty, London.
 US distribution starts in February 2016.
 It’s a brand to watch.
+Here is a link to their website.